tjcrone/nethack/notes.md

 ## Wands

 A few ice cubes drop from the wand. = wand of cold
-The bugs on the floor stop moving! = wand of death (death ray) nothing = wand of cancellation or wand of undead turning??
+The bugs on the floor stop moving! = sleep or death ray or nothing = cancellation or undead turning
 The wand unsuccessfully fights your attempt to write! = wand of striking

 ## Wand of Wishing